unstoppabledomains/dev-docs/partner/integration-paths.md

 ## Step 3: Choose Your Integration Path

-There are several ways to integrate with Unstoppable's Partner API, detailed in the chart below.
+There are several ways to integrate with Unstoppable's Partner API, detailed in the table below.
 Partners are encouraged to integrate more than one pathway.

 | Pathway | Description | Integration Guides |
 | - | - | - |